XXLMandalorian013/Docs/Templates/GitHubMDTemplate/README.md

 ###### sixth-level heading

-Having multiple ## second-level heading headings will create a table of contents.

 ## Styling

+### Bold Example

-Bold Example - Simply type what you want, then highlight it and press ALT+M and select bold to make it bold.
+Simply type what you want, then highlight it and press ALT+M and select bold to make it bold.
 Alternatively, you can prefix and suffix a word with astrict.
 **Bold Example**

 Here is the raw markdown for bolding.